Updated June 6, 2023

 - 2 Jobs, 1 Contractor: How to Save Money on Demolition Projects

-Well, that's a question for you and your chiropractor (and maybe your therapist), but if your shed is small and you're up for the challenge, you more likely than not can perform the removal yourself.
+However, if your shed is small and you're up for the challenge, you more than likely can perform the removal yourself.

 Disassembling your shed may not save you any time, but it will likely save you some money.